nikhilkotwani/Test/README.md

 # Prerequisites

-Ensure the below prerequisites are met before building and deploying the application:
+Ensure the below prerequisites are met on the buildserver before building and deploying the application:

-1. Golang is installed on the system.
+1. Golang is installed.
-2. Dep is installed on the system.
+2. Dep is installed.
 3. AWS CLI is installed and configured with an IAM user that has appropriate permissions to spin up a complete VPC using cloudformation templates and also upload package to s3 bucket in the AWS account.
 4. OS is updated with the latest patches.